wso2/docs-mi/en/docs/reference/connectors/snowflake-connector/snowflake-connector-example.md

 # Snowflake connector example

 The Snowflake Connector allows you to access the [Snowflake JDBC Driver API](https://docs.snowflake.com/developer-guide/jdbc/jdbc) from an integration sequence.
 This provides functionalities to execute a set of standard Snowflake DDL, DML, and query commands.
-You can use the connector to perform query, execute and batch execute operations on Snowflake databases.
+You can use the connector to perform query, execute, and batch-execute operations on Snowflake databases.

 ## What you'll build

-This example demonstrates how to use the Snowflake Connector for querying, inserting, batch inserting, and deleting data in a Snowflake database.
+This example demonstrates how to use the Snowflake Connector for querying, inserting, batch-inserting, and deleting data in a Snowflake database.
 Let's consider a use case involving a hotel database for managing reservations.
-Within the hotel database, there exists a table named RESERVATIONS responsible for storing reservation details.
+Within the hotel database, there is a table named RESERVATIONS that stores reservation details.

 1. Insert a single record into the Snowflake database.
 2. Insert multiple records into the Snowflake database.